Major annual events held in Whitby

 More information: www.whitbygothweekend.co.uk

-We all know that Whitby serves up tasty fish and chips with a selection of award-winning restaurants and eateries scattered through the town.
+We all know that Whitby serves up tasty fish and chips with a selection of award-winning restaurants and eateries scattered throughout the town.
 Well, this annual festival celebrates the nation’s beloved fast-food dish, along with Whitby’s seafaring history.
-Learn new culinary skills at the Seafood Kitchen, with professional cooking demonstrations and Q&As.
-Join a tour of Parkol Shipyard and find out what it takes to build a boat.
-There are also a range of activities, performances, and events taking place throughout the town.
-This family-friendly event also showcases the town’s most popular delicacies, chefs, and fish dishes.

 Venue: Scampston Hall